DataSystemsGroupUT/DC-classification/readme.md

 In this study we assume that only 10% of the data is labeled and the rest is unlabeled.
-We select 10% of available training and validation instances, that are 12,000 image patches and use them to train our model to label another 90% of images.
+We select 10% of available training and validation instances, denoted D_{train} comprises of 12,000 patches and use them to train our model to label another 90% of images.
 Thus, you need to make another folder, we call it subset_training.
 We randomly selected 6000 positive and 6000 negative samples from the training folder and put them in the subset_training folder.
 This can be also done by calling python3 dataset/balance_classes.py.
 Here you will need to specify your own origin,destination folders.